João Sousa: 2022: First ATP title and a final since 2018, back to top 60

 At the 2022 Australian Open, Sousa participated in the qualifications to enter the men's singles main draw as a qualifier.
 He fell short of doing so, as he lost to Radu Albot in the final round of qualifying.
 Sousa would still end up entering the main draw as a lucky loser, facing Jannik Sinner and losing in straight sets.

 After being in a serious slump for more than 2 years, Sousa finally earned one of his best results in recent years, winning his 4th career singles title in Pune.
 He defeated Emil Ruusuvuori in the final to win his first tour-level title since 2018.
 As a result, he moved 51 positions up, returning into the top 100 to No. 86 on 7 February 2022.
 Later he returned to the top 65 at World No. 63 on 23 May 2022 by moving 16 spots up, after reaching his second final of the season at the 2022 Geneva Open without dropping a set, earning his biggest win in three years over World No. 25 and fifth seed Nikoloz Basilashvili en route.
 He lost to top seed Casper Ruud serving for the match in the third set.
 It was the longest championship match of the season in both time (3 hours 4 minutes) and games (36).

 At the 2022 French Open, he played another long match five sets match (4 hours 23 minutes) against debutant Tseng Chun-hsin in the first round, this time coming up as a winner.

 Using a protected ranking at the US Open, he reached the quarterfinals for the third time at this Major with his partner Marcelo Demoliner.

 He ended the season with a first round loss in the qualifications for the 2022 Rolex Paris Masters to second seed Lorenzo Sonego.

-2023
+2023–2024: Retirement

+He lost in the first round at the 2023 ASB Classic and at the 2023 Australian Open.

-At the 2023 Córdoba Open he reached the quarterfinals defeating Tomas Martin Etcheverry and Christian Garin.
+At the 2023 Córdoba Open he reached the quarterfinals defeating Tomas Martin Etcheverry and Cristian Garín.
 He lost in the first rounds in the next Golden Swing tournaments at the 2023 Argentina Open, 2023 Rio Open and 2023 Chile Open.

+In February 2024, Sousa announced that he would retire from professional tennis.
+His final appearance was at the 2024 Estoril Open.